 Now In its 46th year, KPF spans the world with offices in 8 countries and with projects in more than 40.
-KPF founder Gene Kohn has, with his two partners, built an architecture business that flourishes because when it comes to good business he practices what he preaches.
+KPF founder Gene Kohn has, with his two partners, built an architecture firm that flourishes because when it comes to good business, he practices what he preaches.

 Gene just released a book chronicling the challenges and successes of building this incredibly successful firm: The World by Design: The Story of a Global Architecture Firm.